Human papillomavirus (HPV) vaccine - Parent information

 HPV vaccine should not be given to people who:

-The vaccine protects against high-risk HPV types that cause over 90% of cervical cancers in women and also protects against additional HPV types that cause cancers in men.
-The latest research shows that the vaccine still offers close to 100% protection more than 10 years after it was given.
-Since the introduction of the National HPV vaccination program (in 2007 for females and 2013 for males) the incidence of:
+The HPV vaccine protects against high-risk HPV types that cause over 90% of cervical cancers in women.
+It also protects against other HPV types that cause cancers in men.

-• high-grade cervical abnormalities in vaccine eligible age groups decreased by nearly 50%
+• 50% fewer high-grade cervical abnormalities in vaccinated age groups

-The vaccine contains yeast, aluminium adjuvant, sodium chloride, L-histidine, polysorbate and sodium borate.
-Additives are included in very small amounts to either assist the vaccine to work or to act as a preservative.
+The HPV vaccine contains yeast, aluminium adjuvant, sodium chloride, L-histidine, polysorbate, and sodium borate.
+These are included in tiny amounts to help the vaccine work or preserve it.

 How safe are vaccines?

-Vaccines used in Australia are safe and must pass strict safety testing before being approved by the Therapeutic Goods Administration (TGA).
-In addition, the TGA monitors the safety of vaccines once they are in use.
+Vaccines used in Australia are safe.
+They must pass strict safety tests before approval by the Therapeutic Goods Administration (TGA).
+The TGA also monitors the safety of vaccines once they are in use.

 What are the side effects of vaccination?

-Side effects are commonly mild and usually involve pain, swelling and redness at the injection site.
-Serious side effects are extremely rare.
-NSW parents who were followed up in the days after HPV vaccination reported that 11% of students experienced mild side effects while only 0.5% required medical attention.
-More information about side effects is available in the Consumer Medicines Information (CMI) for the vaccine available from NSW School Vaccination Program.
+Side effects are commonly mild, such as pain, swelling, or redness where the shot was given.
+These usually go away in a few days.
+Serious side effects are very rare.
+For more information about side effects, check the Consumer Medicines Information (CMI) at NSW School Vaccination Program.
 Parents concerned about side effects after vaccination should contact their GP who should also make a report to the local public health unit.

 What is anaphylaxis?

-Anaphylaxis is a severe allergic reaction that may result in unconsciousness and death if not treated quickly.
-It occurs very rarely after any vaccination.
-The school immunisation nurses are fully trained in the treatment of anaphylaxis.
+Anaphylaxis is a severe allergic reaction that can cause unconsciousness or death if not treated quickly.

-What can I do if my child missed out on the vaccine because of illness or absence on the day of the nurses’ visit?
+What if my child missed the vaccine due to illness or absence?

 How can I access a record of the vaccinations?

-Parents can request a copy of their child’s AIR Immunisation History Statement at any time up to their child being 14 years of age, and students aged 14 years and over can request their own immunisation history statement:
+Parents can request a copy of the Immunisation History Statement for children under 14.
+Students aged 14 and over can request their own record.
+You can access it:

 What will happen to my child’s information?

-Female students receiving HPV vaccine – by signing the Consent Form, you are agreeing to disclose your child’s health information for linkage to the National Cervical Screening Program Register in the future.
+For female students, signing the Consent Form also means you agree to link your child’s vaccination record to the National Cervical Screening Program Register in the future.

 Where can I find more information about school vaccination?